Résumé

 Programming:

 Python: Extensive experience writing tools to unify build processes.
-Substantial experience with Sphinx, pytest, and building modular ecosystems of reusable packages.
+Substantial experience with Sphinx/MkDocs, pytest, and building modular ecosystems of reusable packages.
 Some experience with Django and the SciPy stack.
 Referred to as the “Python ninja”.
 Current language of choice.

 Groovy: Extensive experience using advanced features to build complex Jenkins Pipeline suites.
 A close second in language of choice.